Top-rated local movers that handle Des Moines to Greenville moves

 - Greenville’s crime rate is higher than Des Moines with a score of 38.56 compared to Des Moines’s 5.0.
 This means that Greenville neighborhoods are safer than 38.56% of all U.S. neighborhoods, and Des Moines neighborhoods are safer than 5.0%.

-- Air quality in Greenville is good, and in Des Moines it's good.
+- Air quality in Greenville is Good, and in Des Moines it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in South Carolina, visit the state's public utilities commission.
+- State regulator: You can verify a South Carolina moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While South Carolina doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Greenville